 - FLSA: Non-exempt

 Summary: The Director of Young Adult Ministries at Second Presbyterian Church is a part-time position that will be filled by an energetic and creative person who is committed to living a Christ-centered life.
 The Director should possess strong leadership and interpersonal skills necessary to equip and nurture Gospel-centered relationships with young adults and seek out opportunities to connect them to God, the church, each other, and the world.
-Passionate about young adult ministry, this person should embrace the excitement and vision set forth by the Holy Spirit through the Director of Youth, Young Adult, and Young Family Ministries (DYYYM) and Second Presbyterian Church.
+Passionate about young adult ministry, this person should embrace the excitement and vision set forth by the Holy Spirit through the Associate Pastor for Youth, Young Adult, and Young Family Ministries (DYYYM) and Second Presbyterian Church.